NickWithBotronics/Orca-Dataset-Creator/README.md

 Open AI
 Python 3.8

-Future itterations will be done in this web UI: https://github.com/NickWithBotronics/Dataset-Foundry-WebUI
+This repo is depricated Future itterations will be done in this web UI: https://github.com/NickWithBotronics/Dataset-Foundry-WebUI